Tom-Pierce/ziplink/README.md

 ## Features

 - **URL Shortening**: Provide a simple endpoint to shorten long URLs as well as the ability to create custom shortened URls.
-- **Link Management**: Allow users to manage their shortened URLs, including creating, updating, and deleting ziplinks.
+- **Link Management**: Allow users to manage their shortened URLs, including creating, and deleting ziplinks.
 - **Analytics Tracking**: Track metrics for each URL, such as clicks.

 ## Getting Started